7RU7H/Archive/Securing-Networks-And-Systems/Hardening/Linux-Hardening.md

 [[Physical-Security]] for your Linux machine...

 Encrypt your drives.
-Defense in depth; depth being analogus to wasting the time of the attacker.
+Defence in depth; depth being analogous to wasting the time of the attacker.

 GRUB password with [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2)
 ```bash